 The following is a guest post from reader, Erin Opalek.
 Erin is a married 30-something saver who engages in synchronized saving and other questionable leisure sports.
-If you’d like to try your hand at personal finance blogging, feel free to shoot me an e-mail and send me your proposal!
-My goal is to have every single one of you give it a go before 2020.
+She shares her personal finance advice for couples.

 I met my husband.
 Little did I know that fateful night of renting Underworld together would lead to a decade of awesome.
 And also to a nostalgic obligation to watch the many terrible Underworld sequels to come.
 (Will the franchise ever end?
 I don’t know.
 What could be better than a movie about vampires and werewolves that is filmed solely with blue filters?
 Oh wait, everything.)